-A good pet sitter also spends quality time with the animal, gives him exercise and knows how to tell if he needs veterinary attention.
+A good pet sitter also spends quality time with the animal, gives them exercise and knows how to tell if they need veterinary attention.
 What's more, pet sitters typically offer additional services, such as taking in mail and newspapers and watering plants.

-But just because someone calls herself a pet sitter doesn't mean she's qualified to do the job.
+But just because someone calls themself a pet sitter doesn't mean they're qualified to do the job.

 Why hire a pet sitter?

 A pet sitter—a professional, qualified individual paid to care for your pet—offers both you and your pet many benefits.